jorenheit/brainfix/README.md

                       This option may appear multiple times to specify multiple folders.
 -O0                 Do NOT do any constant expression evaluation.
 -O1                 Do constant expression evaluation (default).
+--max-unroll-iterations [N]
+                    Specify the maximum number of loop-iterations that will be unrolled.
+                      Defaults to 20.
 --random            Enable random number generation (generates the ?-symbol).
                       Your interpreter must support this extension!
 --no-bcr            Disable break/continue/return statements for more compact output.